ibid-11962/rubiks-cube/README.md

 [See it live here.](https://ibid-11962.github.io/rubiks-cube/cube.html)

+This was created in Spring 2019.

+The matrix librarires used are [from here](https://github.com/esangel/WebGL/tree/master/Common) and under the MIT License.

 # Compatibility

 This program is designed to be run on Google Chrome, though it may be compatible on other browsers.